rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - first - System.Int32: Returns the first n elements from the list.
     - after - System.String: Returns the elements in the list that occur after the specified cursor.
     - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
+    - before - System.String: Returns the elements in the list that occur before the specified cursor.
     - nameFilter - System.String: Name to filter the results.
 - Returns RoleTemplateConnection.
+### rscpermstocdminfo
+Synced cluster information for RSC permissions.

+- There are 6 arguments.
+    - first - System.Int32: Returns the first n elements from the list.
+    - after - System.String: Returns the elements in the list that occur after the specified cursor.
+    - last - System.Int32: Returns the last n elements from the list.
+    - before - System.String: Returns the elements in the list that occur before the specified cursor.
+    - permissions - list of PermissionInputs: Permissions in the role.
+    - roleId - System.String: ID of the role.
+- Returns RscPermsToCdmInfoOut.
 ### searchfilebyprefix
 Search file under given folder and with given prefix.